rnowling/rnowling.github.io/dsac-spark.md

 ---
 layout: page
-title: "DSAC SRP"
+title: "DSAC SPARK"
-permalink: /dsac-srp/
+permalink: /dsac-spark/
 published: true
 hide_title: true
 ---

-# DSAC Summer Research Program
+# DSAC Summer Program for Advancing Research Knowledge (SPARK)

 The Diercks School of Advanced Computing is proud to announce a paid opportunity for students to collaborate faculty on research projects over the summer.